 South African Referees Suspended Over Bribery Allegations and Misconduct

-In a firm move against alleged corruption in football, the South African Football Association Vhembe region in Limpopo has suspended six match officials over accusations of bribery solicitation and other serious breaches of conduct.
+The South African Football Association, Vhembe region in Limpopo, has taken a bold step in a move to work against alleged corruption in football, by suspending six referees over accusations of bribery solicitation and other serious breaches of conduct.

 The officials have each been handed four-match suspensions for various infractions, including allegedly demanding bribes and unlawfully inflating match-related fees for clubs.